cglatot/PokeManager/README.md

 # Pokemon Manager for Pokemon Go

-This was a project that I decided to throw together to fill a niche that hasn't yet been filled.
-I won't be actively updating this, and there is not much error handling, so **use with care**.

-This is essentially just a modified demo of the [Python API for Pokemon Go available here](https://github.com/rubenvereecken/pokemongo-api), so give them the credit.
+This tool is a CLI tool that uses the [Python API for Pokemon Go available here](https://github.com/rubenvereecken/pokemongo-api), so give them the credit for making this possible.
 Also, anything that will work for that API will work here as well.

-I just tweaked it to do what I want.
-Feel free to reuse this.
-I just wanted something until someone made something better.
+Feel free to fork this and submit merge requests - I will review them and merge them if they fit with my vision for this tool.

 If you have any suggestions, and I like them, I will be happy to look into it - but please don't expect me to be as active as the other developments going on.
+Submit an issue with **[Feature]** at the beginning if you would like to make a suggestion.

 **Disclaimer**: This is built using an unofficial API. ***All*** of the unofficial APIs stand a risk of getting you banned.
 So use with caution!